WICG/attribution-reporting-api/attribution_scopes.md

 ## Alternatives Considered

 One alternative that was considered was instead of using `attribution_scopes` the API would perform attribution matching on a finer granularity than site (e.g. origin or path).
 This approach would allow the rest of the API logic to continue working as it does currently.
-However, the `attribution_scopes` proposal gives users additional flexibility in case their URL structures do not match their logical scope structures. , matching on finer granularity than site may open additional potential attack vectors and would require additional rate limits.
+However, the `attribution_scopes` proposal gives users additional flexibility in case their URL structures do not match their logical scope structures.
+Matching on finer granularity than site may open additional potential attack vectors and would require additional rate limits.

 ## Privacy Considerations